DUNE/p3s/inputs/README.md

 # p3s "inputs"
-##Overview
+## Overview
 This directory contains a few examples which are useful for testing and debugging.
 Its subdirectories contain a number of XML source files (which typically have the .graphml extension).

-These XML files are expected to contain
+These XML files are expected to contain DAG descriptions (workflow templates) in GraphML format which is compatible with a number of third-party tools.

-DAG descriptions (workflow templates) in the GraphML formate.
+A functional workflow can be formed based on a template.
+To "dress up" a template with useful content, one can use supplemental information submitted with the p3s workflow client as JSON file.

-There are also a number of JSON-formatted files contain additional information necessary to form a functional workflow from the DAG template.
 The following information can be provided my means of these JSON files:
 * job description(s) - paths to payload jobs
 * additional file (data) parameters for a workflow
 * additional job parameters for a workflow

-##The "jobs" directory
+## The "jobs" directory
 p3s supports both workflows (collections of related jobs) as well as jobs not included in any workflow.
 Such jobs can be injected into the system using specially formatted job descriptions similar